 People who have a family history of cancer, particularly those who have watched other family members battle the disease, may be afraid to delve into their own personal risk of developing the disease.
 But according to Simeone, understanding your family history and getting the appropriate genetic tests has tremendous benefits.

 “We have strong data that finding cancer at an early stage has a marked effect on survival,” says Simeone.
-“My personal goal is to ensure we achieve a 50 percent, 5-year survival rate for pancreatic cancer over the next 10 years, and family history testing is a key part of that equation.”
+“My personal goal is to ensure we achieve a 50 percent, five-year survival rate for pancreatic cancer over the next 10 years, and family history testing is a key part of that equation.”

 Ultimately, Simeone hopes to develop a free app so anyone who wants to understand their risk for pancreatic cancer can access the app, answer a few basic questions and determine whether there’s a negligible worry or whether they should talk to their doctor or see a genetics counselor.